pytask-dev/pytask/docs/source/how_to_guides/delayed_tasks.md

 ---
 ```

+Here, we use a {class}`~pytask.DirectoryNode` as a dependency since we do not know the
-When {class}`~pytask.DirectoryNode` is used as a dependency a list of all the files in
+names of the downloaded files.
+Before the task is executed, the list of files in the
-the folder defined by the root path and the pattern are automatically collected and
+folder defined by the root path and the pattern are automatically collected and passed
-passed to the task.
+to the task.

 As long as we use a {class}`DirectoryNode` with the same `root_dir` and `pattern` in
 both tasks, pytask will automatically recognize that the second task depends on the
 first.
 If that is not true, you might need to make this dependency more explicit by
 using {func}`@task(after=...) <pytask.task>` which is explained {ref}`here <after>`.

-## Delayed and repeated tasks
+## Task generators

 Coming to the last use-case, what if we wanted to process each of the downloaded files
 separately instead of dealing with them in one task?